 For corporates: Information on the scale and nature of digital exclusion in London will be more detailed and easily accessible, giving companies a greater ability to provide offers of philanthropic support where they are most needed.

-- Mapping Digital Exclusion with Data – This project will build on a previous piece of work by LOTI boroughs to use data to map the scale and nature of digital exclusion in London.
+- Mapping Digital Exclusion with Data: Ongoing – This project will build on a previous piece of work by LOTI boroughs to use data to map the scale and nature of digital exclusion in London.
 The intention is to test how data insights can help improve the targetting of digital inclusion services more effectively.

 If you work in London local government and wish to get involved in these projects or stay connected with the rest of the programme, we invite you to join our Basecamp space where we will post major announcements and opportunities.